whikloj/islandora_repo_reporter/README.md

 ## To do

-* Add ability to pregenerate status data using Druah and cache it for use in the GUI report page
+* Add additional reports (use cases welcome)
-* Add reports on:
+* Add ability to write Drush command to output to a file
-  * Installed content models
+* Add error trapping so we can report Solr or Resource Index query time outs or errors
-  * XACML policies in effect
+* Add ability to pregenerate status data using Drush and cache it for use in the GUI report page

 ## License and Terms of use